shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

-# Hands-On Lab: Discover your Windows Server
+# Lab 01: Discover your Windows Server

-Duration: 60 minutes
+### Estimated Duration: 60 minutes

 In this Hands-on Lab, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

-### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment
+## Exercise: Discovery, Assess, and Plan: Evaluate your current environment

 In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.